hoppscotch/hoppscotch/README.md

 📁 **Collections**: Keep your API requests organized with collections and folders.
 Reuse them with a single click.

 **Options:**

 - Create infinite collections, folders and requests
 - Edit, delete, move, export, import and replace

 _Collections are synced with local session storage_

 🌐 **Proxy**: Enable Proxy Mode from Settings to access blocked APIs.

 **Features:**

 - Hide your IP address
 - Fixes [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (Cross Origin Resource Sharing) issues
 - Access APIs served in non-HTTPS (`http://`)
 - Use custom Proxy URL

 _Official Postwoman Proxy is hosted by Apollo Software - **[Privacy Policy](https://apollosoftware.xyz/legal/postwoman)**_

 📜 **Pre-Request Scripts β**: Snippets of code associated with a request that are executed before the request is sent.

 **Use-cases:**

 - Include timestamp in the request headers
 - Send a random alphanumeric string in the URL parameters

 _Requests with Pre-Request Scripts are indicated in History entries_

 📄 **API Documentation**: Create and share dynamic API documentation easily, quickly.

 **Usage:**

 1. Add your requests to Collections and Folders
 2. Export Collections and easily share your APIs with the rest of your team
 3. Import Collections and Generate Documentation on-the-go

 ⌨️ **Keyboard Shortcuts**: Optimized for efficiency.

 **Shortcuts:**

- - Send Request <kbd>Ctrl</kbd> + <kbd>G</kbd>
+- Send/Cancel Request <kbd>Ctrl</kbd> + <kbd>G</kbd>
 - Save to Collections <kbd>Ctrl</kbd> + <kbd>S</kbd>
 - Copy Request Link <kbd>Ctrl</kbd> + <kbd>K</kbd>
 - Reset Request <kbd>Ctrl</kbd> + <kbd>L</kbd>

 🌎 **i18n β**: Experience the app in your own language.

 1. Scroll down to the footer
 2. Click "Choose Language" icon button
 3. Select your language from the menu

 _Keep in mind: Translations aren't available for all source and target language combinations_